COMMON NAME (SCIENTIFIC NAME)Tiliqua rugosa

 Common Physical Features

-The Shingleback Skink is a large lizard with a sturdily built body and relatively large head.
+The Shingleback Skink is a large lizard reaching up to 12-18 inches long.
+They have a sturdily built body and relatively large head.
 Coloration differs from light brown streaks to earthy tones and darker coloration.
-The Shingleback Skink has a stumpy tail that is typically the same color as its body.
-The lizard has a dark blue tongue which acts as a form of defense.
+The Shingleback Skink has a stumpy tail that is typically the same color as its body and closely resembles the head.
 Their scales are supported by bony plates called osteoderms that give them extra protection from predators.
+Their unique scales not only add extra protection, but also help the skinks blend in with their environment since they look just like pinecones!

 Behavior and Life Cycle